DoranekoSystems/frida-ceserver/README.md

 # frida-ceserver

-frida and lldb based ceserver.iOS analysis is possible with Cheat Engine.
+frida based ceserver.iOS analysis is possible with Cheat Engine.

 Original by Dark Byte.